mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

   - toc
 ---

 For your collection, create spreadsheets for the following types of entities according to our template guidelines.
-These templates assume that you will create the main resource for the collection manually.
+These templates assume that you will create the main resource and top-level series for the collection manually.

 ## Available CSV templates
 - [:material-file-document: Archival object template](../csv-templates/archival-object-template.md)